zonski/hello-javafx-maven-example/README.md

 Hello JavaFX and Maven (Example Project)
 =========================================

+*NOTE: I plan to turn this example project into a Maven archetype soon.
+This project will be obsolete once that happens.*

 This is a simple "Hello World" example showing a ready to roll JavaFX project using the
 <a href="https://github.com/zonski/javafx-maven-plugin">ZenJava JavaFX Maven plugin</a>.
 This can be downloaded
 and used as a starter template for your own Maven JavaFX projects.

 The demonstration project includes a single module Maven project with example POM and source code.
-The POM is configured to build both an executable JAR and a native installer (MSI, EXE, RPM, DMG) for your platform.
+The POM is configured to build both an executable JAR, a webstart bundle and a native installer (MSI, EXE, RPM, DMG) for your platform.

 To demonstrate some Maven practices and benefits, the source code also includes a simple FXML example, style sheets, images, and makes use of some third-party dependencies (such as Log4J, MigPane Layout, and Apache Commons).
 These